shaunayodice/ball_and_pipe_control/README.md

 ![image](https://user-images.githubusercontent.com/85361948/165179507-81ee6117-67b9-4d05-855f-4b4429737a4b.png)

 As seen from the figure before, the main steps are to initialize a Q-table, pick an action, perform it, and based on the result improve the agent to meet the desired outcome.
-The Bellman's Equation..
+The Bellman's Equation is set up to reward the agent for a desired behavior, and punish the agent for an undesirable wrong.

 Application